 Limited amniotic fluid makes the ammonic cavity smaller than normal.
 This constricts the fetus, which interferes with normal development and growth.
-The symptoms of oligohydramnios sequence in a fetus can include facial abnormalities such as a broad nasal bridge, widely spaced eyes, and low set ears.
+The symptoms of oligohydramnios sequence in a fetus can include facial abnormalities including:

 When oligohydramnios sequence is caused by fetal kidney failure, urine output after birth is low or absent.
 Limited amniotic fluid also interferes with normal lung development.
-If a baby survives through birth, he or she will likely have difficulty breathing (Penn Medicine).
+If a baby survives through birth, he or she will likely have difficulty breathing.

-A physician can diagnose oligohydramnios sequence with an ultrasound.
+A doctor can diagnose oligohydramnios sequence with an ultrasound.
 An ultrasound can detect low levels of amniotic fluid and abnormal kidney development in the fetus.

 Leaking amniotic fluid is another possible sign of oligohydramnios sequence.
-Leaking does not always occur.
+However, leaking doesn’t always occur.

 After a baby is born, an X-ray of the lungs and kidneys can help a doctor check for abnormal development.
 This can help diagnose oligohydramnios sequence in a newborn.

-According to the U.S. National Library of Medicine, there is currently no known prevention for oligohydramnios sequence (U.S. National Library of Medicine).
+Unfortunately, there is currently no known prevention for oligohydramnios sequence.

 - Is it possible for a fetus to survive oligohydramnios sequence and live normal, healthy lives?
 If so, are there any health complications that may need long-term treatment?